 1977: Several artists, including Santana, Joan Baez, and her sister Mimi Fariña, performed at a free concert for 653 inmates of California’s Soledad Prison.
 The show was organized by Bread and Roses, a non-profit co-operative founded by Fariña to bring free music and entertainment to institutions such as jails, prisons, hospitals, juvenile facilities, and nursing homes.

-1989: Tom Petty’s first solo album Full Moon Fever was released by MCA Records.
-The LP features contributions from members of his band the Heartbreakers as well as Petty’s Traveling Wilburys bandmates Jeff Lynne, George Harrison, Roy Orbison.
-Lynne also co-wrote and produced the album with Petty and Heartbreakers guitarist Mike Campbell.
+1989: Tom Petty released his first solo studio album, Full Moon Fever.
+It features contributions from members of his band the Heartbreakers as well as Petty’s Traveling Wilburys bandmates Jeff Lynne, George Harrison, Roy Orbison.
+Lynne also co-wrote and produced the album with Heartbreakers guitarist Mike Campbell.

 1993: Farm Aid VI took place in Ames, Iowa with performances by artists that included Willie Nelson, John Mellencamp, Johnny Cash, Arlo Guthrie, Ringo Starr, Neil Young, and Bruce Hornsby.